-When the results were posted, neither one of their names was on the list, although all of their Air Force classmates were.
+When the results were posted, however, neither one of their names was on the list, although all of their Air Force classmates were.
 Fortunately, an Air Force instructor at the base, John Prodan, arranged for the Navy to submit their applications directly to the NASA selection board.
-"I think there might have been sensitivities among the ranks about 'these clowns who wear Navy uniforms," he said.
-Both Mitchell and Mattingly made the first interview cut and were put on the short list for selection.
+"I think there might have been sensitivities among the ranks about 'these clowns who wear Navy uniforms," Prodan said.
+With that, both Mitchell and Mattingly made the first interview cut and were put on the short list for selection.

-Mitchell was having dinner at home when the pivotal call came from Deke Slayton.
-"Ed came back grinning from ear to ear," said Mattingly.
+Mitchell was having dinner when the pivotal call came from Deke Slayton.
+He had been selected for the fifth group of astronauts.
+"Ed was grinning from ear to ear," said Mattingly.
 "But no call came for me.
-So I figured I was dead meat and the guys in the class were all hanging around trying to keep my spirits up."
+So I figured I was dead meat; and the guys in the class were all hanging around trying to keep my spirits up."

 The group was undergoing medical evaluations at Brooks Air Force Base in San Antonio and decided to take Ken out on the town for drinks.
 When Mattingly returned to base quarters to change clothes for the outing, the phone rang.
-It was the call that would change his life.
+It was Deke Slayton.
+Mattingly had also been selected in the fifth group.
 "The announcement will be out by the end of the week," Slayton said, "but don't tell anybody."

 They couldn't tell anybody-but neither could they hide it from their friends.
 The group headed to the River Walk in downtown San Antonio to celebrate.
-They were sitting on the patio of a Mexican restaurant when the waiter approached Mattingly with a napkin.
+They were having drinks on the patio of a Mexican restaurant when the waiter approached Mattingly with a napkin.